Muhammad Sherin

-Muhammad Sherin(Pashto:محمد شیرین) ;known as Marghuzar Babajee, was a Muslim Sufi(pir), saint and Islamic scholar of Qadiriyya Chishti Silsila (order).
+Muhammad Sherin (Pashto:محمد شیرین), also known as Marghuzar Babaji, was a Sufi Pir and Islamic scholar of the Qadiriyya and Chishti orders.

-He was born in 1933 in Talash, Dir state to Ghulam Muhammad.
-His grandfather; Hasan Khan was the disciple of Akhund of Swat.
-He has two daughters.
-He remained the disciple of Abdul Hadi (Shah Mansur), Maulana Khan Bahadar (Martung babajee), Maulana Sirajul Yum (Gharai Babajee), Maulana Zardad babajee (Mingora) and Maulana Rahimullah (Mingora).
+He was born in 1933 in Talash, Dir to Ghulam Muhammad.
+His grandfather Hasan Khan was the disciple of Akhund of Swat.
+He remained the disciple of Abdul Hadi (Shah Mansur), Maulana Khan Bahadar (Martung Babaji), Maulana Sirajul Yum (Gharai Babaji), Maulana Zardad Babaji (Mingora) and Maulana Rahimullah (Mingora).
+Later in life, Sherin had two daughters.

-Muhanmmad Sherin used to stay in a cave near the town Marghuzar known as the cave of Akhund of Swat (A cave where Saidu Baba used to stay and pray), for nearly 17 years.
-He settled in a mosque near Marghuzar where a large numbers of his disciples visited him and received spiritual education.
+Muhanmmad Sherin stayed in the cave of Akhund of Swat near the town Marghuzar, a cave where Saidu Baba used to stay and pray, for nearly 17 years.
+He settled in a mosque near Marghuzar where large numbers of his disciples visited him and received spiritual education.

-Muhammad Sherin performed Hajj (Pilgrimage) four times and few Umrahs.
+Muhammad Sherin performed Hajj four times, as well as several Umrahs.
+He also visited the tombs of Tamim al-Ansari and Jubair.
 Before sitting in a Chillah he used to work as labour in the construction roads in Swat.
-He visited India with his brothers to earn their livelihood.
-He also visited Afghanistan in 1997 where he called on religious scholars.
-He also visited the tomb of Tamim Ansari and Jubair.
+He visited India with his brothers to earn their livelihood, and visited Afghanistan in 1997 where he called on religious scholars.